 I have decided to keep Twitter because it’s kind of fun, and I will definitely keep using Pinterest.
 But my focus now is on writing, creating products, and getting that Google juice.
 I am encouraged by the fact that many of my favorite bloggers don’t use Instagram and/or FB.

 So, I’m sorry if you clicked on a link that was supposed to take you to my FB group, page, or Instagram.
 I just can’t do it anymore!
-(Know that I have hundreds of links on my site and taking them all off is gonna take forever and I just don’t care ATM.
+(Know that I have hundreds of links on my site and taking them all off is gonna take forever and I just don’t care at the moment.
 Lol.)

 If you’re a mom, maybe you can relate to feeling like social is just in the way and maybe just negative overall.